-Everyone knows that they should have their teeth cleaned every six months, but did you know that not keeping up with dental cleanings can affect you in other areas as well.
-IT’S TRUE!
+Everyone knows that they should have their teeth cleaned every six months, but did you know that not keeping up with dental cleanings can affect you in other areas as well?
 Recently, overall dental health (specifically gum health) has been linked to diabetes and heart disease and even the increased risk of a stroke.

 Research has shown that periodontal disease is associated with several other diseases.
 For a long time it was thought that bacteria was the factor that linked periodontal disease to other disease in the body; however, more recent research demonstrates that inflammation may be responsible for the association.
 Therefore, treating inflammation may not only help manage periodontal diseases but may also help with the management of other chronic inflammatory conditions.